mavek87/RouterFX/README.md

 ----------------

-### `RouterFX.goBack and RouterFXgoForward`
+### `RouterFX.goBack() and RouterFX.goForward()`

 You can also use the methods `goBack()` and `goForward()` to navigate to the previous or next visited scene.
-RouterFX contains a history object which stores each time you switch scene.
+RouterFX contains internally a history object which stores each time you switch scene.
 The history object has a similar API to the browser History API https://developer.mozilla.org/en-US/docs/Web/API/History_API

 ```RouterFX.goBack();```

 ```RouterFX.goForward();```